Anders Samuelsen: Danish Social Liberal Party

-European Parliament
+Member of the European Parliament

-From 2004 until 2007, Samuelsen was a Member of the European Parliament sitting on the European Parliament's Committee on Budgets.
-As member of the European Parliament, he was a substitute for the Committee on Foreign Affairs, a member of the Delegation for relations with Iran and a substitute for the Delegation for relations with the People's Republic of China.
+At the 2004 European Parliament election Samuelsen was elected to the European Parliament for the Danish Social Liberal Party, sitting with the ALDE Group.
+From 2004 to 2007 he was a member of the Parliament's Committee on Budgets.
+As an MEP he also served as a substitute member of the Committee on Foreign Affairs, a member of the Delegation for relations with Iran and a substitute for the Delegation for relations with the People's Republic of China.
+He left the Folketing in 2004 in connection with his move to the European Parliament.